 And I don’t necessarily recommend going from one extreme to another.
-There are many vital pieces in the middle, which are an important part of the process.
-Experience plays a significant role in learning how to establish food flexibility, too.
+There are many vital pieces in the middle, which are an important part of the process, especially if you’re looking to start intuitive eating.

 Food flexibility is going to look a little different for everyone.
-In my opinion, it can also be a buzz word that you hear people throwing around without explaining it.
+In my opinion, it can also be a buzzword that you hear people throwing around without explaining it.

 You also see people promoting foods from sandwiches to ice cream, and showing you how “all foods fit,” but never really explaining how to get there.